 Construction and the trades have been in hot demand all over the world for centuries.
-As such, there has always been a constant stream of new workers training up in the trades after leaving school or after switching professions.
+As such, there has always been a constant stream of new workers training up in the trades.
+Both after leaving school or after switching professions.

-Here in Australia, between the constant mining projects going on around the country, the booming property market, the growth of the nation as a business hub, and the installation of the National Broadband Network, the demand for skilled workers in all areas of construction is on a high.
+Here in Australia, between the constant mining projects going on around the country, the booming property market is on a high.
+Also, the growth of the nation as a business hub, the installation of the National Broadband Network, and the demand for skilled workers in all areas of construction are on a high.

 The question is, is there more of a demand for skilled tradesmen than there is a supply?

 It certainly seems likely that within the next few years, construction workers will be in higher demand than ever.

 According to estimates from the Department of Labour, the country will need approximately 15,000 new trainees to finish an apprenticeship every year for the next five years or so.
 It is to cover the requirements of current projects in the pipeline as older workers retire from the industry.
 The problem is, that the current numbers of graduates from such programs are falling short of that number.
 With roughly 12,300 coming out of these courses per year.

 Overall, Australia will likely need somewhere in the vicinity of 47,800 new tradies over the next few years.
 And the current state of affairs simply suggests that won’t happen.

 At the moment, the country is already having difficulties.
 It is in finding enough tradespeople to work in stonemasonry, cabinet-making, plumbing, bricklaying, and tiling for roofs, walls, and floors.